November 8, 2019

 And again, though there was no mention of a “harvest total quota allowed” in the seasons announcement, one would assume the legal take will be in the usual 20 percent range—which would be 34 wolves.
 And that, my friends, would leave just 136 individuals on POW (after legal take).
 Factor in accidental deaths, and a high rate of poaching we will easily see an unsustainable population of wolves, yet again.

-Killing just 20 wolves this season will drop the population down to what ADF&G considers a minimum viable population, and yet the quota per hunter/trapper is set at an astonishing 5 wolves.
+Killing just 20 wolves this season will drop the population down to what ADF&G considers a minimum viable population, and yet the quota per hunter/trapper which was set at an astonishing 5 wolves is “limitless”.

 *Data collected from October through December 2018 resulted in a GMU 2-wide population estimate of 170 wolves, with “high confidence” that the actual number of wolves in GMU 2 prior to the autumn 2018 hunting and trapping seasons was within the range, 147 to 202 wolves.
 The autumn 2018 estimate was lower than estimates in fall 2016 (231 wolves) and fall 2017 (225 wolves), but “well within” the population objective range of 150-200 wolves established by the Board of Game.
 By these numbers this allowed a “harvest” of 46 wolves in 2018.
 The council suggested a 30 percent increase, which would’ve upped the 2018 quota to an incredible 69 wolves.